Your Say: How dedicated are you to collecting brand loyalty points to redeem vouchers or products?

 January 25, 2013 at 10:48 am

-Haha I remember your dilemma whether to top up or not :D I think if you are that close to getting something back, and you were going to pick something up anyway, it makes sense.
+Haha I remember your dilemma whether to top up or not 😀 I think if you are that close to getting something back, and you were going to pick something up anyway, it makes sense.
 But to ask me to drive halfway across town to shop at a specific store to buy things to get a RM50 voucher, I’d pass.
 My petrol may cost more HAHA!

 Reply

-shusheshe
+8. shusheshe says

 January 22, 2013 at 10:30 am